 The most basic thing is: understand your landscape.
 I didn’t understand my landscape.
 I had no maps.
 I had loads of graphs.
 Most things in business which we call maps are in fact, graphs.
 They’re not actually maps.
 So I had to create a way of mapping.
 And I used that from 2005 onwards.

-Then I ended up running strategy for a company called Canonical, with a friend of mine Mark Shuttleworth, [publisher of open source operating system on Linux] Ubuntu.
+Then I ended up running strategy for a company called Canonical, with a friend of mine Mark Shuttleworth, CEO at Ubuntu [publisher of open source operating system on Linux].
 I used that to map out the cloud space, and we went from 2-3% of the operating system market to 70% of cloud in 18 months.
 It cost us about half a million.